julielsa/Python-data-roles-analysis/README.md

 # Learnings
 Throughout this project, I deepened my understanding of the data analyst job market and enhanced my technical skills in Python, especially in data manipulation and visualization.
 Here are a few specific things I learned:

-  - Advance Python:
+  - Advance Python:  Using libraries like Pandas for data manipulation, Seaborn and Matplotlib for visualization, and other Python tools enabled me to perform complex data analysis tasks efficiently.
-  - Importance of Data Cleaning:
+  - Importance of Data Cleaning:  I learned that thorough data cleaning and preparation are essential for ensuring accurate insights, highlighting its crucial role before conducting any analysis.
-  - Strategic Analysis:
+  - Strategic Analysis: This project underscored the importance of aligning skills with market demand.
+Understanding the relationship between skill demand, salary, and job availability allows for more strategic career planning in the tech industry.

 # Overall Takeaways
   - Skill Demand and Salary Correlation: